broadinstitute/martha/README.md

 To call `martha_v3`, perform an HTTP `POST` to the appropriate URL.
 The `content-type` of your request should be either `application/json` or `application/x-www-form-urlencoded` with the content/body of your request encoded accordingly.

-The body of the request must be a JSON Object with one value: a [DOS](https://data-object-service.readthedocs.io/en/latest/) or [DRS](https://ga4gh.github.io/data-repository-service-schemas/docs) URL.
+The body of the request must be a JSON object with at least one value: a [DOS](https://data-object-service.readthedocs.io/en/latest/) or [DRS](https://ga4gh.github.io/data-repository-service-schemas/docs) URL.
 You must also specify an `Authorization` header on the request with a valid OAuth bearer token.
 Martha uses the URL to retrieve a data object, unpacks it, and returns a standard JSON Object containing the object metadata and (optionally) the private key information for the [Google Service Account](https://cloud.google.com/iam/docs/understanding-service-accounts) that you may use to access the underlying resource.
 The Google Service Account information will only be included in the response if the URL should return the service account from the account linking service [Bond](https://github.com/DataBiosphere/bond#readme).

 Staging: https://us-central1-broad-dsde-staging.cloudfunctions.net/martha_v3
 Production: https://us-central1-broad-dsde-prod.cloudfunctions.net/martha_v3

-It will always return an object with the same properties:
+It will return an object with the properties:

 ```
  contentType:           string [resolver sometimes returns null],